 1. Success: the initiative is almost pan-European, although some key countries not involved or not fully integrated (UK, Italy), and a very few not involved at all (Ireland, Switzerland); the integration of former TELRI partners from central and eastern Europe was successfully achieved.

 2. Success: we have succeeded in getting enough funding from national funders to make CLARIN happen!

-3. Partial failure: we’ve only had fairly small-scale engagement so far of scholars to elecit detailed requirements and to develop use cases.
+3. Partial failure: we’ve only had fairly small-scale engagement so far of scholars to elicit detailed requirements and to develop use cases.

 4. Partial failure: we haven’t made the total shift of focus of the CLARIN community away from traditional concerns (own tools and research) to production infrastructure services for the humanities and social sciences.

 5. Partial failure: we have not yet created a standards-oriented ecosystem for resource and tool creators to enable them to contribute to sustainable production services.
-To put it another way No answer to “How do make CLARIN-conformant resources?”
+To put it another way, there is still not yet a simple answer to the question “How do make CLARIN-conformant resources?”
 I hope that the forthcoming Reference Manual will at least partially solve this problem.

 What are the top priorities for future work?